Improving Lossless Compression Rates via Monte Carlo Bits-Back Coding: Experimental Details

 \paragraph{Additional Results} We include some additional results for lossless compression on images here.

-To study the potential trade-off of applying our BB-CIS coder, we compared the compression performance of BB-IS and BB-CIS with 50 particles on EMNIST datasets in Table \ref{table:emnist_bb_is_with_bb_qmc}.
+\emph{Coupling does not hurt net bitrates\quad} To study the potential trade-off of applying our BB-CIS coder, we compared the compression performance of BB-IS and BB-CIS with 50 particles on EMNIST datasets in Table \ref{table:emnist_bb_is_with_bb_qmc}.
 Although the BB-CIS coder adopts a near-random sampling strategy, its ideal bitrate and net bitrate match those of the BB-IS coder.
 And it is effective for reducing the initial bit cost, as the gap between the total bitrate and the net bitrate is much smaller than that of the BB-IS coder.
 These observations illustrate that we can use BB-CIS as a drop-in replacement for BB-IS nearly for free.

-The compression performance of our BB-IS coder can be further improved by applying amortized-iterative inference at the compression stage.
+\emph{Combine BB-IS with amortized-iterative inference\quad} The compression performance of our BB-IS coder can be further improved by applying amortized-iterative inference at the compression stage.
 Similar to the original amortized-iterative inference, one can initialize the local variational parameters from the trained VAE inference model and optimize the IWAE objective with $N$ particles (as opposed to the ELBO objective) over them.
 In Table \ref{table:emnist_bb_is_with_iter}, we compared the \textit{net} bitrate of combining the BB-IS coder and the amortized-iterative inference method.
 We observed that the amortized-iterative inference method could further boost the compression rate of our BB-IS coder.

+\emph{Comparison with amortized-iterative inference in OOD settings\quad} We also compare the out-of-distribution (OOD) compression performance of BB-IS with amortized-iterative inference, as shown in Table \ref{table:emnist_transfer_bb_is_iter}.
+We observed that with roughly the same computation budget, BB-IS outperforms the amortized-iterative inference method in OOD compression settings.
+The most improved compression rates can be achieved when BB-IS is combined with it (denoted as BB-IS (50)-IF (50)).

+\emph{Comparison with other existing methods\quad} We include the comparison of BB-IS with existing neural lossless compression baselines on CIFAR-10, as shown in Table \ref{table:cifar_other_baselines_compare}.
+Note that our McBits coders are not directly comparable with these methods since all of these assume different computational regimes or exploit \emph{distinct} model classes from ours (e.g., VQ-VAE), but we still include the comparison to provide context for readers.